lake-lab/lake-lab.github.io/index.md

 ##### Understanding intelligence

 Today's AI provides nothing like the general purpose, flexible intelligence that we have as humans.
-Our lab aims to uncover the ingredients of intelligence that enable fast and flexible learning.
+We are studying the ingredients of intelligence that enable fast and flexible learning.

 ##### Bulletin
 - New postdoc position available.
 [Application](/apply/) deadline is Sept 1 2020.